 If—knock wood—your vision is good, or you already have an eyeglass prescription, it might not occur to you to get an annual eye exam.
 You still should.
 Your eyes can harbor signs of various chronic diseases, which a trained eye doctor can spot, enabling you to get early treatment.
 "There are certain eye conditions like glaucoma which are considered to be 'silent killers' of vision," says Dr. Mesheca C. Bunyon, an optometrist in Camp Springs, Maryland.
 "Additionally, an eye care provider can detect bleeding and swelling of the retina, the lining inside of the eye, as it relates to diabetes, hypertension and other systemic diseases."

-Recommendation: Book an annual eye exam with a licensed optometrist once a year.
+The Remedy Rx: Book an annual eye exam with a licensed optometrist once a year.

 You're Not Getting Annual Skin Cancer Checks